Begone Dull Care: Legacy

 Begone Dull Care was designated and preserved as a "masterwork" by the Audio-Visual Preservation Trust of Canada, a charitable non-profit organization dedicated to promoting the preservation of Canada's audio-visual heritage.
 It also won a special Genie Award for experimental filmmaking.

 The Canadian electronic music duo Junior Boys named their 2009 album Begone Dull Care for the film, which was reported to have influenced the conception and creation of the music.

-In 2014, to celebrate McLaren on the 100th anniversary of his birth, Montreal’s entertainment district, the Quartier des Spectacles, was transformed into a vast outdoor laboratory for experimental video art.
+In 2014, to celebrate McLaren on the 100th anniversary of his birth, Montreal’s entertainment district, the Quartier des spectacles, was transformed into a vast outdoor laboratory for experimental video art.
 Seven original video works inspired by McLaren’s films were projected on the façades of seven buildings in the district.
-This included The Baby Birds of Norman McLaren by Japanese artist Mirai Mizue.
-The film is based on Begone Dull Care and depicts the metamorphosis of white animals on a coloured and animated background.
+This included The Baby Birds of Norman McLaren by Japanese artist Mirai Mizue, a film based on Begone Dull Care which depicts the metamorphosis of white animals on a coloured and animated background.